MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 4. Deselect the **Restrict SharePoint site access to only users in specified security groups** box.
 5. Select **Save**.

-> [!NOTE]
-> The security groups added for this setting are also added to the ***SharePoint members group*** for the site.
+The security groups added to this setting are also added to the ***SharePoint members group*** for the site.
 When disabling the setting, it is recommended to review site permissions and remove users who no longer need access to the site.

 ## Shared channel sites